-2. Brush teeth and along the gum line twice a day
+2. Brush their teeth and along the gum line twice a day

-4. Children do not need fruit juice or other sweet drinks
+4. Primary school children don’t need fruit juice or other sweet drinks

-- Sweet drinks include: soft drinks, fruit juice, sports drinks, cordials, tea drinks, fruit drinks and energy drinks.
+Sweet drinks that should be avoided include soft drinks, fruit juice, sports drinks, cordial, tea drinks, fruit drinks and energy drinks.